GSA/MasteringAgenticAISystems_supplementals/cert_mapping/README.md

 ## Using These Mappings

-### If You're Pursuing NVIDIA NCP-AAI
+If You're Pursuing NVIDIA NCP-AAI:

 The complete study material provides comprehensive coverage of all NVIDIA knowledge items.
 The design philosophy centers on this certification, so all chapters contribute meaningfully to your preparation.

-### If You're Preparing for Other Certifications
+If You're Preparing for Other Certifications:

 Use the table above to identify chapters with 🟢 indicators for your target certification.
-Combine these with chapters showing "M" (Moderate) ratings in the detailed CSV files to build a complete study plan.
+Combine these with chapters showing "M" (Moderate) ratings in the detailed CSV files or any resource you have identified to build a complete study plan.
 This allows you to leverage existing material while identifying exactly which sections are most relevant to your goals.

 ### Building Your Study Plan

 1. **Identify your target certification** in the table above
 2. **Prioritize chapters with 🟢** indicators for high-relevance material
 3. **Consult the detailed CSV files** to understand which specific knowledge items each chapter addresses
-4. **Plan supplementary study** using chapters with "M" ratings to fill knowledge gaps
+4. **Plan other study materials**
 5. **Leverage cross-certification coverage** to prepare for multiple credentials simultaneously

 ## Certification Profiles